jeffh/fly-restate/README.md

 ## Setup

-Clone this repository follow the stems:
+Clone this repository follow these steps:

 1. Copy `fly.toml.example` to `fly.toml`.